CogStack/MedCAT/tutorial/README.md

 ### IN PROGRESS

+This, in some way, should be a definitive tutorial on how to use MedCAT.
+The blog posts are there to tell a story with short code snipets and explanations why is something necessary, while the Jupyter Notebooks are for those who don't give a shit about the story.

 | Part | Title                                                                       | Google Colab                                                                       | Blog Post |
 |------|-----------------------------------------------------------------------------|------------------------------------------------------------------------------------|-----------|
 | 1    | Introduction                                                                | -                                                                                  | -         |